2002–03 Croatian Second Football League: Play-out Group

+Rounds 23–32 results

 Promotion play-off

 Marsonia and Inker Zaprešić, winners of the North and South Division, qualified for a two-legged promotion play-off, which took place on 28 May and 1 June 2003.
 The tie ended in a 4–4 aggregate score and Marsonia won it on away goals, thereby earning promotion to the Prva HNL for the following season.

 However, Inker had another chance for promotion, as the losing team from the promotion play-off played another two-legged tie against the 11th placed team of Prva HNL, Pomorac.
 Inker won 3–1 on aggregate and was promoted to 2003–04 Prva HNL.